 There are different types of pro-forms in English grammar.
-So follow the article to get to know each of them, one by one.
+Follow the article to get to know each of them.

-We can use the term 'any' as the pro-form that stands for a word, phrase, or even a clause.
-Usually, it refers to a quantity or amount of something.
+We can use the word 'any' as a pro-form that stands for a word, phrase, or even clause.
+Usually, it refers to the quantity or amount of something.
 Check out the examples:

 They told me to take some red fresh apples with me but unfortunately I couldn't buy